 Our Story

-Our trips began in 2014 as a class that brought together students, faculty, and members of the community for a pilgrimage to powerful historic locations in Selma, Montgomery, Jackson, and Memphis with Civil Rights foot soldiers like Bernard and Kate Lafayette, Bob Zellner, and Dr. Carolyn McKinstry.
+Our journey began in 2014 as a classroom experience that brought together students, faculty, and community members on a pilgrimage to historic sites in Selma, Montgomery, Jackson, and Memphis.
+Guided by Civil Rights foot soldiers such as Bernard and Kate Lafayette, Bob Zellner, and Dr. Carolyn McKinstry, these early trips grounded participants in living history, truth-telling, and moral courage.

 The history of America resides within our collective memory through stories.
 Some stories that we have read or watched, others that we have only heard about.
 Many vital stories are hidden.
 For most of us, the version of American history we learn offers narratives consistently written by white people, centering white heroes.
 The truth is that there are a multitude of stories in our shared history and Sankofa Impact intentionally chooses to center the Black American freedom struggle.